-One New York bandleader did find out about the revised lyric.
+One New York bandleader did know that the lyrics had been revised.
 Leo Reisman recorded three separate versions of “Body & Soul” between September 13 and October 10.
 The first was a rejected (and presumably lost) version featuring Don Howard on vocal.
 On September 19, they tried again with Frank Luther singing the alternate lyric.
 For the October 10 version, Reisman switched to a female vocalist, Frances Maddux, who sang the British lyric!
 No information has come down about just how Reisman learned about the lyric change or who made the last-minute switch on the arrangement, but it’s entirely possible that one of his orchestra members was playing in the pit orchestra for “Three’s A Crowd” and dutifully passed the word onto Reisman.
-But since it was the British lyric that Maddux sang and not the final standard version, it seems that the information came to Reisman second-hand, and no one realized that there were slight differences between the two versions.
+But since it was the British lyric that Maddux sang and not the final standard version, it seems that the information came to Reisman second-hand, and no one realized that there were slight differences between the British and standard versions.
 Two other interesting tidbits about the Reisman recordings: they feature Reisman’s newly acquired trumpet soloist, Bubber Miley (which means that this was an early example of a racially-integrated band), and both the Luther and Maddux recordings of “Body & Soul” and “Something to Remember” were issued with the same Victor catalogue numbers.
 In his essay on “Body & Soul”, Will Friedwald theorizes that Victor did this to offer its audiences a choice between male and female vocals, but the original labels of both versions only state “with vocal refrain”.
 As far as I know, there are no copies of the Victor 78 with male vocals on one side and female vocals on the reverse.

 Of all the recordings of “Body & Soul” made during this period, none have been reissued and studied more than the October 9 recording by Louis Armstrong and His Sebastian New Cotton Club Orchestra.
 As he did with so many other songs during this period, Armstrong showed the world how to transform a popular song into a vehicle for artistic expression.
 And he did it by simply adapting the music into his own personal language.
 After an open trumpet introduction, Armstrong inserts a straight mute into his trumpet, which sets his melodic paraphrase in relief against the syrupy saxophones.
 He never strays far from the melody, but when he does, we sense the personality in his horn—the same that infuses his vocal chorus.
 And notice his vocal entrance: he elaborates on the simple syncopation of Green’s original by setting the first three notes on the off-beats.
 His loose interpretation of the lyrics (with minute variations in melody and rhythm) make the whole thing sound like a confessional instead of a set piece.
 Then in typical Armstrong fashion, he goes back to his horn and closes the arrangement with a grand flourish.

 It seems rather strange that recordings of “Body & Soul” ended abruptly shortly after the premiere of “Three’s A Crowd”.
 Other than a version by pianist/vocalist Seger Ellis (with both Dorsey brothers and Eddie Lang in the band) recorded on October 30 (with the standard lyrics) there was only a piano recording by Vee Lawnhurst and a piano roll by Robert Armbruster (both in November) and a big band version by Nat Star (undated) before Ambrose’s remake in October 1933.
 Of course, the Great Depression was in full force by then and record sales were plummeting.
-There were also issues with radio airplay, as the word body in the song’s title” was strictly taboo, as was the word hell and the overtly sexual theme of the lyric.
+There were also issues with radio airplay, as the word body in the song’s title was strictly taboo, as was the word hell and the overtly sexual theme of the lyric.
 But thanks to superb recordings in the mid- to late-1930s by Henry “Red” Allen, Benny Goodman, Django Reinhardt, Art Tatum and the pairing of Chu Berry and Roy Eldridge, the song started to gain acceptance with jazz musicians.
 The floodgates opened with Coleman Hawkins’ 1939 recording (which ironically, only hinted at the melody in its opening bars before moving into Hawkins’ pure—and harmonically astute—improvisation.)
 Because of its wondrous chord changes, “Body & Soul” has become the testing piece for every generation of jazz musicians.
 It is also one of the great ballads, one that every vocalist must learn and master.
 And to return to where we started, it is a discography—this time, Tom Lord’s online “The Jazz Discography”—that has verified something that jazz fans have suspected all along: “Body & Soul” is the most recorded song in the jazz repertory with over 2200 existing recordings.
 That’s quite a song, Mr. Green.